okta/okta.github.io/_source/_code/php/quickstart-signin-widget.md

 1. Navigate to `Admin -> Security -> API -> Access Policies` page of your Okta dashboard.
 2. Select the policy we just created `Policy 1`.
 3. Click on `Add Rule`.
-This will open a model window with a form to fill out.
+This will open a modal window with a form to fill out.
 4. Provide the requested information.
 For our example, we will be using the following:
    - Rule Name: Primary Rule
    - Grant type is: